Simka Simkhovitch: Career

-In 1936, Simkhovitch was selected to compete the mural for the WPA Post office project in Jackson, Mississippi.
+In 1936, Simkhovitch was selected to complete the mural for the WPA Post office project in Jackson, Mississippi.
 The mural was hung in the post office and courthouse in 1938 depicted a plantation theme.
 In the 1970s, it was the source of repeated controversy for its depiction of stereotypical imagery and during various courthouse remodels was covered.
 The following year, his painting "Holiday" won praise at an exhibition in Lincoln, Nebraska.
 In 1940, Simkhovitch's second WPA post office project was completed when four murals, "The Cape Lookout Lighthouse and the Orville W. Mail Boat", "The Wreck of the Crissie Wright", "Sand Ponies" and "Canada Geese" were installed in Beaufort, North Carolina.
 The works were commissioned in 1938 and did not generate the controversy that the Jackson mural had.
 The main mural is "The Wreck of the Crissie Wright" and depicts a shipwreck which had occurred in Beaufort in 1866.
 "The Cape Lookout Lighthouse and the Orville W. Mail Boat" depicted the lighthouse built in 1859 and the mail boat that was running mail during the time which Simkhovitch was there.
 The boat ran mail for the area until 1957.
 "Sand Ponies" shows the wild horses common to the North Carolina barrier islands and "Canada Geese" showed the importance of hunting and fishing in the area.
 All four murals were restored in the 1990s by Elisabeth Speight, daughter of two other WPA muralists, Francis Speight and his wife Sarah Jane Blakeslee.

 Simkhovitch's work was selected for a Life Magazine article and in 1940 the artists whose work would appear were highlighted in an exhibit at Morrill Hall on the campus of the University of Nebraska.
 He also had a one-man show that year in Manhattan.
 The 4-page Life feature appeared in the December 29, 1941 edition of the magazine and showed Simkhovich's home and studio in Greenwich, Connecticut as well as photographs of his wife, the model Elsa Forne, and two of their three daughters, Sonya and Naomi.
 Simkhovitch continued to paint and do illustrations.
 In 1946, he sold a painting "Sonya with Fruit" to Upjohn to use in cough medicine advertising, which was included in an exhibit of the Upjohn Collection.
 The following year, he did his first gallery showing in Connecticut at the Sterling House in Stratford.
 In February 1949, Simkhovitch and his wife bought a new home in Milford, Connecticut, but Simkhovitch contracted pneumonia during the move.
 He died after a brief illness on 25 February 1949 in Greenwich, Connecticut.